October 2013 Employment Numbers

 Is This Boring -- and Average Worker Income?

 This is sort of boring, but the general idea: the economy does not employ all the willing workers nor pay them adequately considering how much income it generates, almost $13 trillion in 2013, which is about $84,000 a year per worker.
-The BEA reports
+The BEA reports:

 "Per capita personal income (personal income divided by population) in MSAs in 2011 ranged from $78,504 in Bridgeport-Stamford-Norwalk, Connecticut to $21,620 in McAllen-Edinburg-Mission, Texas.
 Per capita personal income for the nation was $41,560."
 So multiply the $41,560 by the total population, then divide by 155 million workers, and $84,000 a year per worker is pretty close to average worker income!
 Even including the unemployed workers!
 Meaning the 20 million unemployed (which is my estimate), or the officially unemployed 11 million are included in the $80,000 income per year or the $84,000 per year average (the difference is due to my using different labor force totals).
 Half of all workers earn on average less than $10,000.
 Go figure.
 What is wrong here?
 Is my math wrong or is it the economy?